windcrusader/tidepredict/README.md

 ```
 python tidepredict -l Lyttelton -fp
 ```
-Create a tide graph using Python pandas
+Create a tide graph using Python pandas.
+This is saved to the user home directory / .tidepredict / tidegraph.png

 ### Example 5
 ```